swiing/Bit-TypedArray/README.md

 At the time of writing this is a [proposal](https://tc39.es/proposal-relative-indexing-method/#sec-%typedarray.prototype%-additions) for the ecmascript specification.
 Hence, it is to be considered as _experimental_.

-_Note: it is currently [not supported](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/at#browser_compatibility)
+_Note: ~~it is currently [not supported](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/at#browser_compatibility)
 by any browser yet.
-So, on this specific method, we are ahead of native implementations._
+So, on this specific method, we are ahead of~~ now [supported](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/at#browser_compatibility) in most recent native implementations._